 Despite an increase in the share of women pursuing academic careers, women currently hold only one in four professorships (European Commission, 2021).
 In response, policies meant to strengthen the presence of women among professors are becoming increasingly common.
-These policies include female recruitment quotas (NRW, 2014; Wallon, Bendiscioli and Garfinkel, 2015), female quotas in funding schemes (National Health & Medical Research Council, 2022), and female quotas in academic evaluation panels (Swiss National Science Foundation, 2021).
+These policies include quotas for female recruitment (NRW, 2014; Wallon, Bendiscioli and Garfinkel, 2015), female quotas in funding schemes (National Health & Medical Research Council, 2022), and mandated female representation on academic evaluation panels (Swiss National Science Foundation, 2021).

 However, diversity policies are controversial.
-Proponents of such policies argue that intervening in the labor market's matchmaking process is necessary to alter the norms within organizations that hinder women's advancement to leadership positions (Mengel, Sauermann and Zölitz, 2019; Card et al., 2020; Dupas et al., 2021; Kleemans and Thornton, 2021; Sarsons et al., 2021; Janys, 2024).
+Proponents argue that intervening in the labor market's matchmaking process is necessary to overcome institutional norms that impede women's advancement to leadership positions (Mengel, Sauermann and Zölitz, 2019; Card et al., 2020; Dupas et al., 2021; Kleemans and Thornton, 2021; Sarsons et al., 2021; Janys, 2024).
 Exposure to women can break down negative perceptions by allowing them to demonstrate their capabilities (Dahl, Kotsadam and Rooth, 2021) and create an environment that supports the advancement of other women through role model effects (Jensen and Oster, 2009; Porter and Serra, 2020).
 Opponents argue that in absence of highly qualified women, diversity policies may undermine merit-based hiring and deepen the quality gap between male and female candidates.
 This may reinforce negative stereotypes by displacing competent men with less qualified women and possibly lead to resistance from within targeted organizations (Whelan and Wood, 2012; Besley et al., 2017).